brianngan/brianngan.github.io/_posts/2020-07-12-how-to-do-better-retrospectives.md

 Retrospectives will tend towards this garden variation of topics: A pedestal to humble-brag.
 An award ceremony (_thank you so and so for this sprint's effort_).
 Lip service.
 Airing collectively-known and surface-level problems.
 A _veiled_ blame game.
 A _blatant_ blame game.

-The exception to this will be staff or managers who probably don’t understand the dynamics at play and are being overly earnest to share.
+The exception to these topics would be when a staff or manager is overly earnest to share because he/she is oblivious to the dynamics at play.

 ## I hate Retrospectives too?
 What can I do instead?

-If you are a manager that feels this way.
+**If you are a manager that feels this way**.
 Good.
-It’s your job to stop Retrospectives and start doing your job of listening to and engaging with your employees.
+You may consider stopping Retrospectives and do the hard work of listening to and engaging with your employees.
 Employees will have things that block their progress and affect their motivation.
-Knowing just enough to address these issues is part of your responsibility to the team and the company.
+Knowing enough to address these issues is part of your responsibility to the team and the company.
+This often requires earning the trust of your team members and that is difficult.

-The reality is that teams will air their grievances and celebrate their successes in their own way.
-On a private slack channel, over a beer, or during lunch.
-Those are the real Retrospectives.
-You may be in some of those conversations, but by default, you will never (and should not aspire to be) in all of these conversations.
+The reality is that team members will air their grievances, share their learnings and celebrate their successes in their own way, at their own time.
+It could happen on a private slack channel, over a beer, or during lunch.
+Those are the closest to when Retrospectives questions are addressed.
+You may be in some of those conversations, but by default, you will never (_and should not aspire to be_) in all of them.

-If you are a team member that feels this way, I empathize with your predicament.
+**If you are a team member that feels this way**, I empathize with your predicament.
 You can join the silent protest by going to my random Retrospective response generator at [link](https://brianngan.github.io/404.html "link") (_not done_).
-Let’s stand together is silent protest by offering more generic and plain-bread responses to quietly let the world know about the modern personal hell that is the Retrospective.
+Let’s stand together in silent protest by offering more generic and house-brand-white-bread responses to let the world know about the modern software development hell that is the Retrospective.

 > “Hello.
 My name is human.
 And sometimes things go well and some times things go not so well.
 Can I go now?”